-- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but not make promises which it might not be possible to keep; - not promise confidentially, as it might be necessary to refer the case to Children's Services - reassure the pupil that what has happened is not their fault; - stress that it was the right thing to tell; - listen and avoid asking leading questions; - ask open questions rather than leading questions; - not criticise the perpetrator; - explain what has to be done next and who has to be told.
+- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child, but not make promises which it might not be possible to keep; - not promise confidentially, as it might be necessary to refer the case to Children's Services - reassure the pupil that what has happened is not their fault; children and young people should never be made to feel ashamed or that they are creating a problem by reporting abuse, sexual violence or sexual harassment. - stress that it was the right thing to tell; - listen and avoid asking leading questions; - ask open questions rather than leading questions; - not criticise the perpetrator; - explain what has to be done next and who has to be told.